connor-brooks/ecosim/README.md

 * Insert agent: `left click`
 * Cycle agents: `left click` (hold)

+## Behaviour of agents
+Agents within the simulation constantly loose energy over time, as moving around in the environment causes energy to be burned.
+The only way energy levels can be increased is via consumption.
+If an agents energy drops below a threshold, death occurs.
+In contrast, passing above a another threshold causes the agent to split into two copies of itself (asexual reproduction).

+When an agent splits, it doesn't always make an exact copy of itself.
+Sometimes mutation occurs.
+This means that the genetic code (DNA) that dictates the agents behaviours is slightly modified.
+Over time, only the most successful agents are able to pass on their DNA, causing the population of agents to slowly evolve.

 ## Tweaking the simulation
 Ecosim provides a way to configure the mechanics of the simulation via editing the `config.h` file.
 The process of doing so is as follows: